OpenElectionData/scrape-the-vote/README.md

   ```
   python setup.py develop
   ```
   This will allow you to use the stv command line tool.
-You can run `stv -h` at the command line to see the available commands - `init` & `dispatch`.
+You can run `stv -h` at the command line to see the available commands - `init`, `dispatch`, &`testcrawl`.

 5. **Initialize the scraper runner**
   ```